 “I’ll help if I can.”

 The three of us stared as we processed what we’d overheard.
-The two women were undoubtedly capable of moving a body.
+The two women could undoubtedly move a body.
 Both were a tad over average height with lean, muscular arms and shoulders.
 They probably jogged together every day then hit the gym.
 I made them for besties—the polish on their toenails matched.

-The olive-skinned brunette noticed us staring.
-She drew her brows together, turned in her back to us, and continued the conversation in a whisper.
+One boy jumped into the deep end of the pool, splashing the old guy.
+The splash distracted the olive-skinned brunette and she caught our stares.
+She drew her brows together, turned her back to us, and continued the conversation in a whisper.

 “Who are they?”
 Allison whispered.

 Theresa stood, her long brown legs peeking from the orange ombre sarong that covered little.
-“I’m going over to introduce myself.”
+“I’m introducing myself.”

 Before I could object, both Allison and Theresa had marched over to my neighbors.